winitzki/scall/tutorial/programming_dhall.md

 By a **higher-kinded type** one means a type expression that involves type parameters not of kind `Type` but of kind `Type → Type`, or `Type → Type → Type`, or perhaps `(Type → Type) → Type`, and so on.
 Such type expressions can be viewed as higher-order functions on types.

-In Dhall, a function can have a parameter of any _kind_.
+In Dhall, a function can have  parameters of any _kind_.
 The syntax is the same for all such functions.
 One just needs to write suitable type annotations:
 ```dhall